luke2m/lukesempire-gitlab-mirror/_posts/2021-01-11-netlify-dns.md

 Namecheap's dns service has an option to redirect subdomains.
 Netlify does not have this in the DNS interface, but it is still possible with ` _redirects`
 ## Summary
 It is nice to have a clean interface without constant upsells.
 I am not sure if there is a limit on records, but it does not appear so.
 I recommend it if you are already using Netlify, and will continue to use it.

+### Pros
+- Free ($)
+- Seems fast to propagate
+- Easy to use on and off Netlify
+- Better load balancing
+- Branch subdomains and other features
+- Uninterrupted switching
+### Cons
+- Not as many features as Cloudflare
+- Tell me!
+I am not a DNS expert.